-- Master key (black)-This key works in every lock.
-Your Toyota dealer will need it to make you a new key with built-in transponder chip. - 2.
+- Master keys (black)-These keys work in every lock.
+Your Toyota dealer will need one of them to make a new key with a built-in transponder chip. - 2.
 Sub key (gray)-This key will not work in the glove box.

-A transponder chip for engine immobiliser system has been filled in the head of the master and sub keys.
+A transponder chip for engine immobilizer system has been placed in the head of the master and sub keys.
 These chips are needed to enable the system to function correctly, so be careful not to lose these keys.
 If you make your own duplicate key, you will not be able to cancel the system or start the engine.

-To protect things locked in the glove box when you have your vehicle parked, leave the sub key with the attendant.
+To protect items locked in the glove box when using valet parking, leave the sub key with the attendant.